gabrielctor/gabrielctor/README.md

 # 👋 Hi there!

 - Software Engineering Student
-- Technology enthusiast with emphasis on programming and data engineering
+- Technology enthusiast with emphasis on programming
 - Systems Intern at Plena Alimentos

 ## Language and Tools